OpenBCI/Documentation/website/docs/Ganglion/09-Ganglion_Programming_Tutorial.md

 1. Ensure you have completed steps in the [Ganglion Hardware Programming](#ganglion-hardware-programming) section.
 2. Plug your dongle or FTDI Friend in and power up the Ganglion.
 3. Select the correct serial port from the `Tools > Port` menu for your OpenBCI Dongle or FTDI friend.
 If you don't know which port is correct, try unplugging the device and noting which port disappears from the menu.
 Plugging the device back in should cause the port to reappear.
 4. With your wires all connected correctly, you should be able to click the `Upload` button and successfully re-program the Ganglion.
-Now you're ready to [deploy OTA updates](#create-ota-file)!
+Now you're ready to [upload to Ganglion using OTA deployment](#upload-to-ganglion-ota-deployment)!